-By avoiding these six mistakes you will be able to have radon mitigation system that is not only effective but it will stand up to the current codes.
+By avoiding these seven mistakes you will be able to have a radon mitigation system that is not only effective but it will stand up to the current codes.

 If you have have any questions please feel free to reach out and I will be happy to help.
 Click on the link to our FAQ section and you can fill out a form with your questions.

 You can also view our YouTube channel for more instructional videos.